April 5 - May 3, 2017

-Be sure to read your GIC Benefit Decision Guide to become familiar with benefit and rate changes that become effective July 1.
+Be sure to read your GIC Benefit Decision Guide to benefit and rate changes effective July 1, 2017.
 Employees, Retirees and Survivors of municipalities joining the GIC will receive the guide through their benefits office.
 Current employees, ask your GIC Coordinator for your guide; current participating retirees and survivors will receive their guide at their home.
 The guides are also available on our website at the link above.

 Your Benefit Decision Guide is an overview of all GIC benefits; it is not a comprehensive plan handbook.
 There may be other services that you or your family may need.
 Contact each plan to find out details about those benefits.

 Mark the Date!
-Enrollment forms and required documentation are due no later than May 3, 2017.
+Enrollment forms are due no later than May 3, 2017.

 - Employees, Retirees and Survivors of municipalities joining the GIC: return completed forms along with required documentation, to your benefits office.